How To Get A Home Equity Loan | Process 2026

 After submitting your home equity loan application, you’ll await approval.
 “The lender’s underwriting team will review all of your documents and complete some form of inspection to understand the value of your property.
 The lender will let you know of any next steps required during this time,” Shirshikov notes.

-Once approved, you will receive a closing date and instructions on where, when, and how the closing will proceed.
+Once you’ve successfully navigated the approval process of a home equity loan, you’ll enter the final stage.
+You will receive a closing date and instructions on where, when, and how the closing will proceed.
 “At closing, you will sign several documents and disclosures, and the funds will be deposited into your designated bank account,” adds Shirshikov.
 The lender may allow you to have funds wired to your account or issued via check.

 How long does it take to get a home equity loan?